Project structure

 docs.yml# Defines navigation, theme, and hosting

-generators.yml# References spec, configures SDKs
+generators.yml# References specs, configures SDKs

 fern.config.json# Organization name and CLI version